K-Canzater/AWS-Infrastructure-Automation-with-Docker/README.md

 ## 🧠 What I'm Practicing

-- Writing clean, efficient Dockerfiles
+- Writing clean, efficient Dockerfiles for infrastructure tools
-- Building and running containers locally
+- Building and running containerized Python scripts that interact with AWS
-- Using `.dockerignore` to optimize image builds
+- Using `.dockerignore` to reduce image size
-- Running containerized apps with `docker run`
-- Experimenting with `docker-compose` (coming soon)
-- Learning best practices for container workflows
+- Exploring real-world DevOps workflows using Docker and the AWS CLI/SDK
+- Preparing for Docker use in CI/CD, Jenkins, and Kubernetes environments

 ## 🛠️ Tech Stack